0xae/trender/README.md

 ### ML/Search/Trending Engine (soon)
-search servers, ml & nlp tools. this would be the core of the stuff, in here we want to use snlp (Sanford Natural Language Processing [Group]) to detect trends via use of sentiment analysis and some kind of word turnover rate
+search servers, ml & nlp tools. this would be the core of the stuff, in here we want to use snlp (Sanford Natural Language Processing [Group]) to detect trends via use of sentiment analysis and some kind of word turnover rate. full text search can be provided via postgres (flexible, fast and convenient) or some other specialized vendor (lucene, elastic, sphinx). the reason we need a full-text search offering it's because it doenst make sense to detect good/bad trends if your searching abilities is poor.

 that's it